miku/fuzzycat/notes/plan.md

 * [ ] create notebook on duplicates
 * [ ] static mapping, that is efficient to store, maybe via: https://github.com/pytries/marisa-trie

+If matching only by name, we need to lookup a (exact) name.

+* need a mapping from "name" and "name variants" to journal "issnl"

 ## Bulk

 * [ ] download export